DocHatty/associative-dreaming-mcp-server/README.md

 What if we stop forcing AI to think A→B→C and instead let it go **A→Banana→Your ex's apartment→Ancient Rome→Answer**?

-LLMs naturally operate through hyperdimensional pattern-matching.
-They see connections across seemingly unrelated concepts instantly.
-We've trained them to suppress this—to stay "on topic", be "relevant", avoid "hallucinating".
+LLMs operate through pattern-matching across vast semantic spaces.
+They see connections across seemingly unrelated concepts.
+But instruction-tuning and safety alignment have biased them away from this—toward staying "on topic", being "relevant", avoiding "hallucinating".

-This tool gives them **permission to stop suppressing it**.
+This tool redirects toward exploration—the guardrails remain, the direction changes.

 ## Philosophy